Hakimbek/my-java-notes/Optional/README.md

 | T orElseGet(Supplier<? extends T> other) | Returns the value if present, otherwise invokes other and returns the result of that invocation. |
 | <X extends Throwable> T orElseThrow(Supplier<? extends X> exceptionSupplier) | Returns the contained value, if present, otherwise throws an exception to be created by the provided supplier. |
 | String toString() | Returns a non-empty string representation of this Optional suitable for debugging. |

+Java 11 introduced new method to Optional class as isEmpty() to check if value is present. isEmpty() returns false if value is present otherwise true.

+It can be used as an alternative of isPresent() method which often needs to negate to check if value is not present.